 Other information concerning the workshop are available here.

-The next workshop of the network will take place on the Greek island of Hydra between May 10th-13th, 2018
+The next online workshop of the network took place on the Greek island of Hydra between May 10th-13th, 2018.
+Here you can see the participants of the 2nd LSSR Workshop.

 55th International Making Cities Livable Conference on Healthy, 10-Minute Neighborhoods